 Staff proposes to move the remainder of Chapter 20.84, which has to do with the processing of variances, conditional use permits, and administrative approval uses to Title 22 (Land Use and Development), Chapter 22.05 (Project Permit Procedures), as all processing mechanisms and criteria should now be in that Title.
 Chapter 20.84 would then be deleted in its entirety.
 This change is indicated by the renumbering of the sections below.
+We're also proposing to combine several related sections (e.g., all the CUP rules under one section rather than three).
 Note that this amendment will necessitate staff working with Code Publishing to correct and update many cross-references made ineffective by this amendment.